apache/sling-site/src/main/jbake/content/documentation/bundles/scripting.md

 ## Scripts are Servlets

 The Sling API defines a `SlingScript` interface which is used to represent (executable) scripts inside of Sling.
-This interface is implemented in the `scripting/core` bundle in the `DefaultSlingScript` class which also implements the `javax.servlet.Servlet`.
+This interface is implemented in the [Scripting Core bundle][8] in the `DefaultSlingScript` class which also implements the `javax.servlet.Servlet`.

 To further simplify the access to scripts from the Resource tree, the `scripting/core` bundle registers an `AdapterFactory` to adapt Resources to Scripts and Servlets (the `SlingScriptAdapterFactory`).
 In fact the adapter factory returns instances of the `DefaultSlingScript` class for both Scripts and Servlets.